Friday 7 November 2025

 Mark Solon, Bond Solon Founder

-Mark will summarise the day’s events
+Mark will reflect on the day’s events and close the conference.

 17.00